Eyelid Surgery (Blepharoplasty)

 Some degree of scarring is possible with any surgical procedure, but our skilled, experienced surgeons use techniques that can keep visible scars to a minimum.

-When will I be able to see results?
+When will I be able to see my Blepharoplasty results?

 Most patients will see some results immediately after surgery, with more complete results appearing in about two weeks when redness, swelling and bruising have dissipated.
 Scarring can take up to six months or longer to fade.

-Can an Eye lift repair crow’s feet, dark circles, or drooping eyebrows?
+Can an Eyelid lift repair crow’s feet, dark circles, or drooping eyebrows?

 In order to effectively treat those problems, you may need to consider having additional procedures in conjunction with your blepharoplasty, such as: